2023 Women's Under-19 EURO semi-final round-up: Netherlands 0-1 Spain, France 2-3 Germany (aet) | Women's Under-19

 France's Louna Ribadeira struck twice in three minutes to kick-start a feisty encounter at RBFA Academy Stadium.
 The captain coolly converted from the penalty spot in the 21st minute, having completed a superb solo run with an expert finish for her first.

-Now playing with a strut, France mounted wave after wave of attacks with Tara Elimbi Gilbert twice going close and Ribadeira having her hat-trick opportunity denied by Rebecca Adamczyk just before half-time.
+Now playing with confidence, France mounted wave after wave of attacks with Tara Elimbi Gilbert twice going close and Ribadeira having her hat-trick opportunity denied by Rebecca Adamczyk just before half-time.

 Germany were first out onto the pitch after the break in a clear demonstration of their intent.
 A lively restart forced several quick chances, before Laura Gloning caught out the France offside trap to find Jella Veit, whose fierce strike from the corner of the box rocketed beyond Ines Marques.